sorbet/sorbet/website/docs/error-reference.md

 ## 5012

-This means a class was changed to inherit from a different superclass.
+A class was changed to inherit from a different superclass.

 ```ruby
 class A; end